 Star parties are free of charge and generally last 2-3 hours.
 Reservations are not needed, just show up!
 Feel free to drop in for a half hour or stay the entire time.
 Cedar Breaks is home to the highest regularly scheduled astronomy program (10,350 feet) in the entire National Park system.
 Please dress warmly for the cool night air at this high elevation!
 You may also wish to bring a lawn or camp chair as seating at Point Supreme is limited.

-Star parties may be canceled due to inclement weather: for more information call the visitor center at 435-586-0787 ex.
+Please Note: Telescope viewing may be cancelled due to inclement weather.
+In this event, rangers will lead an indoor astronomy presentation at the Cedar Breaks Ranger Station (200 yards south of the visitor center).
+For more information, call the visitor center at 435-586-0787 ex.
 4031 (during the summer season only).

 You can also check the night sky and weather forecast using the links below.

 Winter Star Parties

 Cedar Breaks may be snowbound in the winter months, but that doesn't stop our rangers from sharing the wonders of the night sky.
 Cedar Breaks National Monument host a series of star parties at various locations during the winter months.
 Visit our upcoming events calendar for times and dates.

 Winter star parties are free of charge and are two hours in duration.
 Please dress extremely warmly for the cold winter night air at this high elevation!
 Astronomy is a relatively sedentary activity;as a rule of thumb, in order to be comfortable you should dress for at least 20 degrees colder than the outside air temperature (i.e., if it is 30° F, dress as if it is 10° F)